 - Unleashing the Flood: Stress-Testing the Monero Network

-A Monero believer since 2017, anhdres is the non-coding half of the Monerujo team.
+Visual artist based in Buenos Aires, with a background in storytelling, animation, and design, anhdres specializes in educational content, trying to bridge the technical and the emotional (when he succeeds).
+A Monero believer since 2017, he is the non-coding half of the Monerujo team.
 He creates visuals for Cypher Stack and co-hosts weekly Spaces for Cake Wallet.
 Conflict of interests is his middle name.
-He's the author of the Monero Garden project and illustrator of Mastering Monero.
+He’s the author of the Monero Garden project and the illustrator of “Mastering Monero”.
 He hosts Café Monero and previously co-hosted the Spanish-language podcast El Monero.
+He has spoken at Monerokon, Monerotopia, Labitconf, and the Greyhat Conference.
+Basically, he happily and clumsily jumps on stage to speak about things he cares about, in the hope it’ll do some good.

 - Hooks & Loops